 Next up was the Colombia Reef.
 This reef is somewhat more shallow and the currents are gentler than Palancar.
 It is one of the farther reefs to reach and for this reason is somewhat less disturbed than the others.
 It is also protected by a natural barrier- it’s surrounded by a major reef line, a mangrove and a beach; making it less susceptible to damage by storms.
 I saw much more of a variety of sea life and corals here.

-These locations are just a small taste of what Cozumel has to offer.
-I wish there had been more time to spend exploring there.
+These snorkeling locations are just a small taste of what Cozumel has to offer.
+I left wishing I had more time to explore there.
 I can’t wait to go back one of these days!